Kokoda Track, Papua Niugini - Things to Do in Kokoda Track

 Complete the Full Kokoda Track Trek

-Booking Tip: Book with reputable operators 6-12 months in advance, especially for ANZAC Day period.
-Costs range from $3,000-5,000 AUD including flights, permits, guides, and meals.
-Look for operators with experienced local guides, good safety records, and cultural sensitivity training.
+Booking Tip: Book with reputable operators 6-12 months in advance, expect costs of $3,000-5,000 AUD including guides, porters, and meals.
+Choose operators with strong safety records and cultural connections to local communities.
+Dry season (May-October) offers better weather conditions.

-Experience the incredible biodiversity of the Owen Stanley Range, including exotic birds like Birds of Paradise, cassowaries, tree kangaroos, and hundreds of butterfly species.
-The pristine rainforest environment offers opportunities for wildlife photography and nature study in one of the world's most biodiverse regions.
+Capture the incredible biodiversity of the Owen Stanley Range, home to exotic birds including birds of paradise, tree kangaroos, and countless tropical plant species.
+The pristine rainforest environment offers exceptional opportunities for nature photography and wildlife observation.

 Getting There